-Configure your Prestige for Internet access using the SMT (System Management Terminal) screens.
-Access the SMT via LAN or WAN using Telnet
+This chapter introduces the SMT and shows you how to configure SMT menus 1 and 3.
+Configure your Prestige using the SMT (System Management Terminal) via LAN or WAN using Telnet.

-2.6.1 Connect to Your Prestige Using Telnet
+3.1.1 Connect to Your Prestige Using Telnet